intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

 workers to connect new PS clusters.

 **Scale Down PS.**
-If the number of PS is less than the current number of PS. `PSManager` will not delete the additional PS nodes immediately because model parameters are stored across PS nodes. `PSManager` will place those additional PS nodes to a queue `_pre_dropped_ps` and remove those PS hosts from its `_next_training_ps_cluster`.
-After workers succeed to connect the next PS cluster. `PSManager` will set those additional PS nodes into `remove_nodes` of a `ScalePlan`.
+If the number of PS is smaller than the current number of PS. `PSManager` will not delete the additional PS nodes immediately because model parameters are stored across PS nodes. `PSManager` will  add those PS nodes which is to be removed to a queuee `_pre_dropped_ps` and remove those PS hosts from its `_next_training_ps_cluster`.
+After workers succeed to connect the next PS cluster. `PSManager` will set those those PS nodes into `remove_nodes` of a `ScalePlan`.

 **Migrate PS.**
-If there is a PS resource in `ResourcePlan.node_resources` which is different from the current resource of the PS node, `PSManager` will create a `Node` with the new resource.
+If there is a updatation in a PS node's resource in `ResourcePlan.node_resources`, `PSManager` will create a PS `Node` with the new resource.
 After the new PS node is running, `PSManager` will update its `_next_training_ps_cluster` and notify workers to connect new PS clusters.
 After workers succeed to connect new PS cluster, `PSManager` will set the old PS node into `remove_nodes`